Beat the ATS Every Time: The Complete Guide

 2. Avoid tables and columns — Use simple line breaks and bullet points

-3. No headers or footers — Many ATS systems ignore them entirely
+3. No headers or footers — Some ATS systems ignore or misread them

 4. Skip graphics and icons — They either get ignored or cause parsing errors